How To Add Legal Pages To Your WordPress Site

 • DMCA Compliance

-• Federal Trade Commission Compliance (This proprietary FTC page reflects new Federal Trade Commission regulations that came into effect in 2012)
+• Federal Trade Commission Compliance (This proprietary FTC page accommodates new Federal Trade Commission guidelines brought into effect in 2012)

-You can either create a new WordPress page for every legal form you want added to your site, then paste the content from the templates into your pages and publish or upload the pages to your web server as described previously.
+You can either create a new page for every legal form you want to add to your website, then paste the content from the templates into your pages and publish or upload your legal pages to your web server as previously described.

 (WordPress Plugin – WP Legal Pages)